muskanpunyani/HOTEL-BOT/README.md

 **************************************************

 To train RASA model : rasa train
 To run our bot and start talking with it : rasa shell (on console) To run rasa on server : rasa run
+Test bot : rasa test